Christianity in Korea: Minjung theology

 The Christian concept of individual worth has found expression in a lengthy struggle for human rights and democracy in Korea.
 In recent years, this struggle has taken the form of Minjung theology.
 Minjung theology is based on the "image of God" concept expressed in Genesis 1:26–27, but also incorporates the traditional Korean feeling of han, a word that has no exact English translation, but that denotes a sense of inconsolable pain and utter helplessness.
 Minjung theology depicts commoners in Korean history as the rightful masters of their own destiny.
 Two of the country's best known political leaders, Kim Young-sam, a Presbyterian, and Kim Dae-jung, a Roman Catholic, subscribe to Minjung theology.
 Both men spent decades opposing military governments in South Korea and were frequently imprisoned as a result, and both also served terms as President of the Republic after democracy was restored in 1988.

-One manifestation of Minjung theology in the final years of the Park Chung-hee regime (1961–1979) was the rise of several Christian social missions, such as the Catholic Farmers Movement and the Protestant Urban Industrial Mission, which campaigned for better wages and working conditions for laborers.
+One manifestation of Minjung theology in the final years of the Park Chung Hee regime (1961–1979) was the rise of several Christian social missions, such as the Catholic Farmers Movement and the Protestant Urban Industrial Mission, which campaigned for better wages and working conditions for laborers.
 The military government imprisoned many of their leaders because it considered the movement a threat to social stability, and their struggle coincided with a period of unrest which culminated in the assassination of President Park on 26 October 1979.

 Social change

 Many Korean Christians believe that their values have had a positive effect on various social relationships.
 Traditional Korean society was hierarchically arranged according to Confucian principles.
 This structure was challenged by the Christian teaching that all human beings are created in the image of God and thus that every one of them is equal and has essential worth.
 According to Kim Han-sik, this concept also supported the idea of property being owned by individuals rather than by families.

 Christians regarded the emperor as a mere man who was as much under God's authority as were his subjects, and Christian values favored the social emancipation of women and children.
 Christian parents were taught to regard their children as gifts from God, and were required to educate them.
 Youn Chul-ho insisted that Korean churches could transform the world through the serving and sacrifice of the church.

+Most Korean Christians from philosophers, preachers, to laity incorporate the values of Confucianism into their lives, including "filial piety and loyalty" to family members.